haidar47x/in-your-pocket/README.md

 ## Download

-You can download the extension from (Chrome Webstore)[https://chrome.google.com/webstore/detail/in-your-pocket]
+You can download the extension from [Chrome Web Store](https://chrome.google.com/webstore/detail/in-your-pocket)

 ## Building